Sunday, January 31, 2021

 Facebook: https://www.facebook.com/dragonsnackgames/

 January 1st, 2021 I needed something to do.
-I had the chance to stop into Dragon Snack Games with the intention of making some game purchases.
+I had the chance to stop into Dragon Snack Games to make some game purchases.
 I had never been there before and had no idea what to expect.

-They have a smallish selection of paints and figure supplies, but this is a highly qualified statement.
+They have a small selection of paints and figure supplies, but this is a highly qualified statement.
 It was several shelves and racks, easily enough to fill a 10 by 10 room.

 The back of the store is dedicated to either in-store gameplay or some sort of DIY activities, I was not able to tell as it was not in use due to Covid.
 I can't wait to go back after this mess is over.